Mir Muhammad of Rawanduz: Early expansion and independency

+Mir Muhammad’s strict goal was to establish an independent Kurdish-Islamic entity.
+A multitude of different tribes joined his army such as the Rewendek, Sidek, Shirwani, Rusuri, Malibas, Muzuri, Sheikhab, Nurik, Kheilani, Khoshnaw, Hnearai, Herki, Sheikh Mahmudi, Kassan, Derijiki, Bamami, Sekw, Shikuli, Mendik, Baimar, Balak, and Piraji.
 Having thus eliminated the internal competitor, he set about expanding his principality.
 First he had the city walls of Rawanduz reinforced and a fort built on a hill outside the city.
 Then he went against the neighboring tribes.
 He was considered a merciless prince who had all of his defeated opponents executed.
 He wanted to conquer the area between Great Zab and Little Zab.
 To do this he had to fight against the Baban principality.
 He conquered the cities of Harir (1822), Koya (October 1823), Ranya (February 1824) and Makhmur and Altun Kupri in September 1823.
 He had thus displaced the Baban and the small Zab was now the border between Soran and Baban.
 The Ottoman governor in Baghdad, Ali Rıza Pasha, was unable to do anything about it.
 He also gave him the title of Pasha.
-Nevertheless, Muhammed Pasha declared himself independent and, as a sign of his sovereignty, had the Friday sermons (Chutba) read out in his name.
+Nevertheless, Muhammed Pasha declared himself independent and, as a sign of his sovereignty, had the Friday sermons (Khutbah) read out in his name.
 He set out to build a large army and set up factories to produce weapons.
 He also had coins minted on which he called himself al-Amīr al-Mansūr Muhammad Bīk.

 As the region experienced a power vacuum due to the decline of Baban, the Russo-Turkish War from 1828 to 1829, and the Egyptian–Ottoman War from 1831 to 1833, he led a tribal force to Rawandiz and built a citadel in the town as they build up a military.
 Between 1831 and 1834 he was able to capture several towns and cities in other Kurdish emirates.
 1831 he captured the Bahdinan emirate of Amedi.
-Kor further expanded his influence to Mardin, Cizre and Nusaybin, compelling the ruler of the Bohtan Mir Sevdin, to accept his authority, which caused serious concern in the Ottoman capital Constantinople.
-Kor then captured Akre and oppressed Yazidis in the newly-conquered areas.